smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables /readme.md

 SELECT * FROM #TruthTable;
 ```

 Propositional logic consists of several fundamental laws that are crucial for logical reasoning and manipulation of logical expressions.
 These laws are important because they provide a framework for constructing valid arguments, proving theorems, and simplifying logical statements.

-Here are some key laws that we will provide SQL proofs for.
+The following are the most popular laws, but there are several more.

 |      Law Name        |             Formula              |
 |----------------------|----------------------------------|